Cottage pudding: History

 One typical recipe is from Recipes Tried and True, a collection of recipes compiled in 1894 by the Ladies' Aid Society of the First Presbyterian Church in Marion, Ohio.

 Cottage pudding can be baked over a fruit base, with a recipe from Fannie Farmer resulting in a dessert similar to a fruit cobbler, as in the recipe for Apple Pan Dowdy in The Fannie Farmer Cookbook.

-Description

-Cottage pudding is a simple single layer butter cake served with some kind of sauce poured over it.
-The sauce could be custard, hard sauce, butterscotch, chocolate sauce, whipped cream, or crushed fruits.

-There are many variations on the simple recipe.
-The traditional preparation is served as a one layer cake topped with fruit or custard, but the same batter can also be used for layer cakes, like banana layer cakes, which are filled with a layer of custard and sliced bananas, or as a substitute for sponge cake in traditional layer cake "pies" like the Washington pie or Boston cream pie, and other desserts like peach melba and baked Alaska.
-It could also be used to make ice cream sandwiches.